 When collecting evidence of parental alienation, much of the work will involve proving a positive relationship once existed and that a child now has an unreasonable hatred or rejection of the alienated parent and all things associated with that parent.
-Some things you might want to record or collect includes:
+Some things you might want to record or collect include:

-- Statements from teachers, coaches or psychologists with knowledge of your child’s behaviours and attitudes
+- Statements from teachers, coaches, or psychologists with knowledge of your child’s behaviours and attitudes

-- Voicemails, emails and other messages from your ex or your child
+- Voicemails, emails, and other messages from your ex or your child

 - Social media comments or activities by your ex and your child